core-wg/oscore/draft-ietf-core-object-security.md

 Reponses are protected against replay as they are cryptographically bound to the request.
 In the case of Observe, only strictly increasing Partial IVs are accepted.
 If this verification fails and the message received is a CON message, the client SHALL respond with an empty ACK and stop processing the response.

+If messages are processed concurrently, the partial IV needs to be validated a second time after decryption and before updating the replay protection.
+The operation of validating the partial IV and updating the replay protection MUST be atomic.

 ## Sequence Number and Replay Window State {#replay-state}

 To prevent reuse of the Nonce with the same key, or from accepting replayed messages, a node needs to handle the situation of suddenly losing sequence number and replay window state in RAM, e.g. as a result of a reboot.